 The allocation policy is first-fit by address.
-The smallest block that can be allocated is 12 bytes and there is an additional overhead of 4 bytes.
+For AArch32, the smallest block that can be allocated is 12 bytes and there is an extra overhead of 4 bytes.
+For AArch64, the smallest allocation is 24 bytes and there is an extra overhead of 8 bytes per allocation.
+For AArch64 with use_memtag_heap, the smallest allocation is 16 bytes and there is an extra overhead of 16 bytes per allocation.

 Heap2 is recommended when you require near constant-time performance in the presence of hundreds of free blocks.
-To select the alternative standard implementation, use either of the following:
+To select the alternative standard implementation, use one of the following:

-- IMPORT use_realtime_heap from assembly language. - asm(".global use_realtime_heap\n\t") from C.
+- IMPORT use realtime heap when using the legacy armasm-syntax assembly language. - asm(".global use realtime heap\n\t") from C.